Meet the Team

 Gillian Kennedy – Chairperson

 Joyce Hudson grew up in Queensland in the days when career opportunities for women were few, so she trained as a nurse.
 Later she was greatly relieved to discover she had a talent for learning and analysing languages.
 This allowed her to move to a career in linguistics.
 She studied the Walmajarri language, from the Great Sandy Desert, and Kimberley Kriol.
 She has coordinated the publication of many books about Kimberley languages and supported language programs in schools.
-Joyce has lived in the Kimberley since 1967 and looks like staying there forever.
-In 2014 Joyce was appointed as a Member of the Order of Australia (AM) in the Governor General’s Australia Day Honours List for significant service to the community through the recording and preservation of Indigenous languages, and to education.
+Joyce has lived in the Kimberley since 1967 and looks like staying here forever.
+Since her retirement Joyce has applied her experience to her role of volunteer with Backroom Press.
+Other interests include working in the Uniting Church Op Shop.

 Previous Management Committee Members:

-Sudha Coutinho, Alex Smee, Rachael Christensen, Valerie Burgess, Ushan Boyd, Rebecca Youdale, Robyn Wells, Jackie Wright, Flip Prior, Jean Indermaur, Carmel Leahy, Deb Hannagan, Sharon Griffiths, Carolyn Pickett
+Sarah Tobias, Trish Pepper, Diana Oliver, Deb Courtney, Vicki Carroll, Maria Mann, Rani Middleton, Suzanne Jess, Sudha Coutinho, Alex Smee, Rachael Christensen, Valerie Burgess, Ushan Boyd, Rebecca Youdale, Robyn Wells, Jacqui Wright, Flip Prior, Jean Indermaur, Carmel Leahy, Sharon Griffiths, Carolyn Pickett, Ben Collins